jarbaem/Data-Management-Project-1/README.md

 - What is the top sub-category of job listed?
 - What are the top hiring companies actively posted jobs on Jobstreet?
 - How do job location distributions differ across job categories?
-- Which locations are hubs for construction or logistics jobs?
+- Which locations are hubs for jobs across categories?